-The evidence for these Findings of Fact can be found in DEP's application, N.C.
-Gen. Stat. § 62-133.14, and Commission Rule R8-70.
+The evidence for these findings of fact can be found in DEP's application, N.C.G.S. § 62-133.14, and Commission Rule R8-70.

-Under N.C.
-Gen. Stat. § 62-133.14(a), upon the filing of a petition of an electric public utility and a public hearing, the Commission is required to approve an annual rider to the utility's rates for the North Carolina retail portion of reasonable and prudent costs incurred to acquire, operate and maintain the Joint Units.
+Under N.C.G.S. § 62-133.14(a), upon the filing of a petition of an electric public utility and a public hearing, the Commission is required to approve an annual rider to the utility's rates for the North Carolina retail portion of reasonable and prudent costs incurred to acquire, operate, and maintain the Joint Units.
 The acquisition costs shall be deemed reasonable and prudent and shall be levelized over the useful life of the Joint Units at the time of acquisition.
-Financing costs shall be included and shall be equal to the weighted average cost of capital as authorized in the utility's most recent general rate case.
+Financing costs shall be included and shall be calculated using the weighted average cost of capital as authorized in the utility's most recent general rate case.

-The utility may recover an estimate of operating costs based on the experience of the test period and the costs projected for operation of the Joint Units for the next twelve months, subject to the filing of an annual adjustment including any under- or overrecovery, any changes necessary to recover costs for the next twelve-month period, or any changes to the cost of capital or customer allocation methodology occurring in a general rate case after the establishment of the initial rider.
+The utility may recover an estimate of operating costs based on the experience of the test period and the costs projected for operation of the Joint Units for the next 12 months, subject to the filing of an annual adjustment including any under- or over recovery, any changes necessary to recover costs for the next 12-month period, or any changes to the cost of capital or customer allocation methodology occurring in a general rate case after the establishment of the initial rider.
 Commission Rule R8-70(c) requires the Company to propose annual updates to its JAAR in order for the hearing to be held as soon as practicable after the hearing held by the Commission under Rule R8-55.

-The Commission concludes that DEP's Application is in compliance with N.C.
-Gen. Stat. § 62-133.14 and Commission Rule R8-70.
+The Commission concludes that DEP's application is in compliance with N.C.G.S. § 62-133.14 and Commission Rule R8-70.